 Evaluation of Images

-Each week I will select images to evaluate and critique.
-Not every image submitted will be critiqued.
+Each week I will select 10-16 images to evaluate and critique.
+Therefore, not every image submitted will be critiqued.
 The critiques will be presented to the entire class.
-By critiquing a cross section of images you will learn from images that are successful and those where certain aspects could be better.
+By critiquing a cross section of images you will learn from images that are successful and those where certain aspects could be improved.
 Naturally we all want glowing critiques but critical comments are necessary for the group to learn.
 Images showing both shortcomings and successes are necessary for everyone to see and learn.
 I will always strive to pair my critiques with words of encouragement.
 Please understand that critical comments are vital to the course.
-I won’t be selecting a cross section of only the best photos, nor will I select my “favorite” photos.
+I won’t be selecting a cross section of only the best photos, nor will I select my “favorite” photos to critique.
 I’ll be looking for images that are inspirational, but I will also be selecting images that will help the group learn.

 Types of Challenges/Assignments